About this course

-- Critical Criminology and The State: Historical and Contemporary perspectives
+CSP Critical Criminology and the State: Historical and Contemporary Perspectives

 An insight into teaching on your course

-The 180-credit programme will be taught across two semesters.
+The 180-credit programme will be taught across three semesters.

 Teaching is delivered via a combination of lectures, workshops, seminars and one-to-one consultations with your tutors.
 You will also be expected to study independently and conduct your own self-directed research.